-Sealaska is partnering with the Village of Kake, AK (Keex’ Kwaan) to help stand up a youth teen center.
-Community partners include the city of Kake and the federally recognized tribe, Organized Village of Kake (OVK).
+Sealaska is partnering with the village of Kake (Keex’ Kwaan) to help stand up a youth teen center.
+Community partners include the city of Kake and the federally recognized tribe, the Organized Village of Kake (OVK).
 As part of these joint efforts, Sealaska approved $50,000 that will help to open a facility that can support a positive space for youth.
 This is the story of a community coming together and listening to the needs of their teens.

-Kake plans to renovate the former National Guard Armory building.
+The plan is to renovate the former National Guard Armory building.
 According to the city, the building is still in good condition but there are issues with the water and sewer.
-The $50,000 Sealaska donation will allow renovations to the building utilities.
+The $50,000 donation from Sealaska will allow for renovations to the building utilities.

-The community looks forward to the new space for cultural and educational activities.
-The Organized Village of Kake along with Kake teens are identifying potential opportunities for positive youth programming such as health and wellness, cultural teachings, technical skills and more.
+The Organized Village of Kake along with Kake teens are identifying potential opportunities for positive youth programming such as health and wellness, cultural teachings, technical skills, and dedicated space for studying.